tb0yd/rails_starter/TYLERSGUIDE.md

 - Never make methods private unless it's in a controller.
 Strict encapsulation doesn't make much sense unless you're distributing code to be used widely.
 - Never name anything using the word "service" except third-party (external) integrations, i.e. RESTful APIs.
 - Never reinvent something that has been provided by Ruby's standard library, Ruby on Rails, or any of the active* gems bundled with Rails like `activemodel`, `activesupport`, etc.
 - Never save enums to the database as integers.
-Use abbreviated strings instead.
+Use snake_case strings instead.
-  - **Example:** `enum sex: { female: 'fem', male: 'mal' }`
 - Never generate HTML with Ruby helper code using `content_tag`, `capture`, etc. ERb is the only way HTML should be generated.
 - Never inline JavaScript or CSS inside a view partial using `<script>` or `<style>` tags.
 It's okay in a layout if a third-party JS library demands it.
 - Never use NextJS, TypeScript, or React.
 Never use any front-end framework other than StimulusJS or JQuery.
 Two is enough already.